This is a comprehensive guide on the idea of movement in art and how we can convey it in our artworks. I’ll cover:

 Other Examples of Movement in Art

 Below is a dramatic seascape by Winslow Homer.
-There are several elements which contribute to the sense of movement in the painting:
+There are several elements that contribute to the sense of movement in the painting:

 - The increased contrast and turbulence in the foreground compared to the background;